Download free PDF

 North America Sustainable Packaging for E-commerce Market Revenue Share (%), By Sustainability Attribute, (2025)

 How2Recycle certification has emerged as the de facto label standard for e-commerce packaging recyclability claims in North America, with major brands deploying How2Recycle-labeled packaging across their primary shipper formats.
-Major e-commerce platforms including Amazon, Walmart, and Target have established supplier packaging recyclability commitments that are effectively mandating recyclable specifications upstream into their supplier packaging supply chains, making recyclable attribute certification a commercial supply qualification rather than a discretionary sustainability enhancement.
+Major e-commerce platforms including Amazon, Walmart, and Target have established supplier packaging recyclability commitments that are effectively mandating recyclable specifications upstream into their supplier packaging supply chains making recyclable attribute certification a commercial supply qualification rather than a discretionary sustainability enhancement.

 Biodegradable & Compostable Packaging

-Biodegradable and compostable packaging held 20% of the North America sustainable packaging for e-commerce market at USD 2.53 billion in 2025 and carries the highest growth CAGR among sustainability attribute segments at 8.6%, projected to reach USD 5.81 billion by 2035.
+Biodegradable and compostable packaging held 20.0% of the market at USD 2.53 billion in 2025 and carries the highest growth CAGR among sustainability attribute segments at 8.6%, projected to reach USD 5.81 billion by 2035.
 Growth in this segment is driven by the intersection of regulatory restrictions on single-use plastic formats which are accelerating the substitution of conventional plastic mailers, food packaging, and protective wraps with compostable certified alternatives and brand-level sustainability commitments that specifically include compostable packaging targets as part of zero-waste or carbon-neutral product strategies.
+Certified compostable packaging meeting ASTM D6400 the standard specification for labeling of plastics designed to be aerobically composted in municipal or industrial facilities or the equivalent EN 13432 standard is gaining adoption across food and beverage direct-to-consumer, beauty and personal care, and specialty retail segments contexts where the natural material aesthetic of compostable packaging formats aligns with brand positioning for health-conscious and environmentally motivated consumer segments.[10]

 By End-Use Industry